Lenorad/File-Transfer-Program/README.md

   get 0

 **NOTE**
 > Server must be allowed to communicate through firewall on public.
+Also for the router you need to give acess to that port.
 > To do that Control Panel/System and Security/Windows Defender Firewall/Allowed Apps/Change settings and add the application.
 > Pyinstaller is used to make exe file.
 > Server ip-address is must be your router ip-address.